ivangfr/keycloak-clustered/README.md

    ```
    docker service ps keycloak-clustered
    ```
-   You should see something like, with one instance running in `manager1` and another in `worker1`
+   You should see something similar to what it's shown below, with one instance running in `manager1` and another in `worker1`
    ```
    ID                  NAME                   IMAGE                                    NODE                DESIRED STATE       CURRENT STATE            ERROR               PORTS
    kuags8qas1i0        keycloak-clustered.1   ivanfranchin/keycloak-clustered:latest   worker1             Running             Running 10 seconds ago